imcodingideas/dotfiles/README.md

+# dotfiles
+My shell is my castle and here are my dotfiles

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.